-personnel costs, including salaries, related benefits and stock-based compensation for employees engaged in scientific research and development functions;

-- third-party contract costs relating to research, formulation, manufacturing, pre-clinical studies and clinical trial activities;

-- external costs of outside consultants;

-- · payments made under our third-party licensing agreements;

-- · laboratory consumables; and

-- allocated facility-related costs.
+- personnel costs, including salaries, related benefits and stock-based compensation for employees engaged in scientific research and development functions; - third-party contract costs relating to research, formulation, manufacturing, pre-clinical studies and clinical trial activities; - external costs of outside consultants; - payments made under our third-party licensing agreements; - laboratory consumables; and - allocated facility-related costs.

-We have been developing beloranib, ZGN-839, and our second-generation MetAP2 inhibitors, and typically use our employee, consultant and infrastructure resources across our development programs.
+We have been developing ZGN-1061 and ZGN-839, and until July 2016, beloranib, and typically use our employee, consultant and infrastructure resources across our development programs.
 We track outsourced development costs by product candidate or development program, but we do not allocate personnel costs, external consultant costs, payments made under our licensing agreements or other internal costs to specific development programs or product candidates unless the payments are specifically identifiable to a development program or product candidate.
 We record our research and development expenses net of any research and development tax incentives we are entitled to receive from government authorities.

 Research and development activities are central to our business.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-If we are successful in lifting the full clinical hold on the beloranib IND, we expect that our research and development expenses will continue to increase in the foreseeable future as we pursue later stages of clinical development of our product candidates.
+We expect that our research and development expenses will decrease for the remainder of 2016.